mrismanaziz/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What do vegetarian zombies eat?
+Grrrrrainnnnnssss.